Krak des Chevaliers: Origins and Crusader period

 In the 1250s, the fortunes of the Hospitallers at Krak des Chevaliers took a turn for the worse.
-A Muslim army estimated to number 10,000 men ravaged the countryside around the castle in 1252 after which the Order's finances declined sharply.
-In 1268 Master Hugues Revel complained that the area, previously home to around 10,000 people, now stood deserted and that the Order's property in the Kingdom of Jerusalem produced little income.
+A Muslim army estimated to number 10,000 men ravaged the countryside around the castle in 1252, after which the Order's finances declined sharply.
+In 1268, Master Hugues Revel complained that the area, previously home to around 10,000 people, now stood deserted and that the Order's property in the Kingdom of Jerusalem produced little income.
 He also noted that by this point there were only 300 of the Order's brethren left in the east.
 On the Muslim side, in 1260 Baibars became Sultan of Egypt, following his overthrow of the incumbent ruler Qutuz, and went on to unite Egypt and Syria.
 As a result, Muslim settlements that had previously paid tribute to the Hospitallers at Krak des Chevaliers no longer felt intimidated into doing so.

 As for Hugues Revel, some of the castellans of this castle are identified: Pierre de Mirmande (Grand Commander) and Geoffroy le Rat (Grand Master).

 Baibars ventured into the area around Krak des Chevaliers in 1270 and allowed his men to graze their animals on the fields around the castle.
 When he received news that year of the Eighth Crusade led by King Louis IX of France, Baibars left for Cairo to avoid a confrontation.
-After Louis died in 1271 Baibars returned to deal with Krak des Chevaliers.
-Before he marched on the castle the Sultan captured the smaller castles in the area, including Chastel Blanc.
+After Louis died in 1271, Baibars returned to deal with Krak des Chevaliers.
+Before he marched on the castle, the Sultan captured the smaller castles in the area, including Chastel Blanc.
 On 3 March, Baibars' army arrived at Krak des Chevaliers.
 By the time the Sultan appeared on the scene, the castle may already have been blockaded by Mamluk forces for several days.
-Of the three Arabic accounts of the siege only one was contemporary, that of Ibn Shaddad, although he was not present at the siege.
+Of the three Arabic accounts of the siege, only one was contemporary, that of Ibn Shaddad, who was not present at the siege.
 Peasants who lived in the area had fled to the castle for safety and were kept in the outer ward.
-As soon as Baibars arrived he erected mangonels, powerful siege weapons which he would later turn on the castle.
+As soon as Baibars arrived, he erected mangonels, powerful siege weapons which he would later turn on the castle.
 In a probable reference to a walled suburb outside the castle's entrance, Ibn Shaddad records that two days later the first line of defences fell to the besiegers.